ZhaoxuanWu/zhaoxuanwu.github.io/_pages/about.md

 ---

-I am a Ph.D. student in **Data Science** at the National University of Singapore (NUS), supervised by [Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"}.
+I am a Ph.D. student in **Data Science** at the National University of Singapore (NUS), supervised by [Assoc.
+Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"}.
 I received my Bachelor of Science (Honors) in Data Science & Analytics and a minor in Computer Science from NUS in 2020.
 I am currently supported by the ISEP-IDS Scholarship jointly offered by the [NUS Graduate School Integrative Sciences and Engineering Programme](https://isep.nus.edu.sg/){:target="_blank"} (ISEP) and the
 [Institute of Data Science](https://ids.nus.edu.sg/){:target="_blank"} (IDS).

 <br/>